HighLight: Efficient and Flexible DNN Acceleration with Hierarchical Structured Sparsity: Precise Sparsity Specification

 \subsection{Exploiting Operand B Sparsity}

 So far, we have used a dense operand B in our example workloads to illustrate \designName's processing flow.
-However, in DNN workloads, operand B for can be sparse due to non-linear activation functions (\eg, ReLU) and/or activation pruning~\cite{s2ta, DASNet-iact-pruning}. \designName \ exploits unstructured sparse operand B through gating and compression.
-Operand B is compressed within a blocked CSR fashion, carrying metadata that indicates the start and end addresses of each Rank1 block.
-Instead of always assuming the start and end addresses for a dense operand B, the VFMU processes the metadata of operand B to determine how much to shift for each block.
-The \emph{MAC} unit in each PE gates the operation for ineffectual operations to save energy.
+However, in DNN workloads, operand B for can be sparse due to non-linear activation functions (\eg, ReLU) and/or activation pruning~\cite{s2ta, DASNet-iact-pruning}. \designName \ exploits unstructured sparse operand B through compression and gating.

+We again use the \emph{C$\textsubscript{1}$(2:3)}$\rightarrow$\emph{C$\textsubscript{0}$(2:4)} example to present the hardware support.
+As shown in Fig.~\ref{fig:sparseB-vmfu-23}(a), when compressed, only the nonzero Operand B values are stored in the GLB.
+Operand B carries three levels of metadata that hierarchically encodes the nonzero value locations.
+Specifically, the metadata includes: \textbf{(1)} the total number of nonzeros for every set of Rank1 blocks (three in \emph{C$\textsubscript{1}$(2:3)}); \textbf{(2)} end addresses of each Rank1 block; \textbf{(3)} the intra-Rank0-block offset for each nonzero value.
+For intermediate layers, such compression on a previous layer's output activation is performed by the compression unit after the activation function unit in Fig.~\ref{fig:hierarchical-safs} to prepare for the processing for the next layer.

+Since different Operand B blocks have different occupancy, instead of always assuming a fixed shift amount as in the case of a dense operand B, the VFMU assigns the shift to be the encoded offset for each set of Rank1 blocks.
+For example, as shown in Fig.~\ref{fig:sparseB-vmfu-23}(b), the shift at \emph{step1} is configured to 8 as the first three Rank1 blocks have a total of 8 nonzero values.
+Furthermore, if there are enough data words stored in VMFU for the next processing step, the GLB fetch is not performed (\eg, at step 2 in Fig.~\ref{fig:sparseB-vmfu-23}, VFMU has 13 valid entries, and the next processing step only needs 8, so no GLB fetch is performed at the step).
+Such a mechanism allows the metadata information to catch up with the fetched nonzeros from GLB.

+The gating SAF is applied to Operand B's Rank0 sparsity to save energy by letting the \emph{MAC} unit in each PE stay idle when there is no effectual operation to perform.
+Note that since the gating SAF does not change the number of cycles spent, it still keeps the PEs in sync, and thus the partial sum accumulation inside each PE and across PEs is not impacted by the support for sparse Operand B.